OSCNWeb/oscn-careers/_posts/2024-01-25-court-services-specialist.md

 * Experience operating various types of office equipment (copier/printer, postage machine, shredder, etc.)

 _Responsibilities and skills listed above are essential to the position.
 Inability to perform these responsibilities with or without an accommodation may result in disqualification from the position._

-_The State of Oklahoma has an excellent benefits package including vacation, employee retirement and health benefit plans.
-Position open until filled.
-Submit resume and cover letter with availability date via email with Court Services Specialist in the message title to opportunities@oscn.net.
-The Supreme Court of Oklahoma Administrative Office of the Courts 2100 N. Lincoln Blvd., Suite 3 Oklahoma City, Oklahoma 73105._

-_As a condition of employment, any successful candidate who receives an offer of employment will be required to pass a background investigation._

-_The Oklahoma Supreme Court is an Equal Opportunity Employer._